 The Body On The Underwater Road is a story set in two countries.
 It’s about estranged families, old money, and secrets.
 And murder.

 Her Irish Boyfriend

 I'm excited about this one, 5th in the T4H series!
-It starts in Dublin, moves to London, and before you know it, the story shifts to Yorkshire, in the North of England.
+It starts in Dublin, and moves to London.
+Before you know it, the story shifts to Yorkshire, in the North of England, and then doubles back to Ireland.
 It's all about broken people, and feature four dark alleys down which the reader is led.
 I promise you'll be unable to resist the trip.